FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Implementation and Experiments

-We deploy several state-of-the-art SNN networks trained by backpropagation algorithms\cite{shen_backpropagation_2022} on FireFly to test the inference performance.
-We evaluate not only the static datasets such as MNIST, CIFAR10 and CIFAR100 but also the neuromorphic datasets such as DVS-CIFAR10 and DVS-Gesture.
+Existing SNN training methods can be categorized into three types: Biologically plausible methods are mainly inspired by the synaptic learning rules in the human brain.
+Spike-timing-dependent plasticity and Hebbian learning rules are extensively used in these methods.
+Although these methods are energy efficient and biologically plausible, they only work well in shallow networks and toy datasets like MNIST.
+Conversion methods convert the analog values of ANNs into the firing rates of SNNs.
+Although higher accuracy can be achieved by this method, the timestep is too long thus leading to high energy consumption.
+Backpropagation algorithms are also introduced into the SNN domain.
+Surrogate gradient helps SNNs perform backpropagation through time (BPTT) so that SNNs can be adopted to larger-scale network structures on more complex datasets.

-The models are trained using surrogate functions like quadratic gate and arctangent gradient.
-Direct coding and backpropagation through time algorithm significantly reduce the total timesteps of the SNNs.
-In our experiment, the timesteps are scaled down to four without a significant accuracy drop.
-These training algorithms are provided in BrainCog's infrastructures\cite{zeng2022braincog}\cite{braincogweb}.
+In this work, we deploy several state-of-the-art SNN networks trained by backpropagation algorithms\cite{shen2022backpropagation} on FireFly to test the inference performance. \minorchange{ We evaluate not only the static datasets such as MNIST, CIFAR10 and CIFAR100 but also the neuromorphic datasets such as DVS-CIFAR10 and DVS-Gesture.
+The models are trained using the Pytorch framework with NVIDIA A100 graphic processing unit(GPU).
+AdamW algorithm\cite{loshchilov2017decoupled} is used as the optimizer.
+The learning rate is set to $1\times 10^{-3}$.
+The membrane potential threshold is set to $0.5$.
+The membrane time constant $\tau _m$ is set to $2.0$ for LIF neuron models.
+The batch size is set to 128.
+The training epochs are set to 600.
+The models are trained using surrogate functions like quadratic gate and arctangent gradient to overcome the problem of the non-differentiability of binary spikes.} Direct coding is used to reduce the total timesteps of the SNNs.
+In our experiment, the timesteps are scaled down to four without a significant accuracy drop. \minorchange{These training algorithms are provided in BrainCog's infrastructures\cite{zeng2022braincog}\cite{braincogweb}.}

-We first apply batchnorm fusion to merge the batch normalization layer with the preceding convolutional layer to deploy the Pytorch-Trained SNN model to FireFly.
-Then we adopt post-training quantization techniques to convert the Float32 synaptic weights to INT8 and the Float32 threshold to INT18.
+After the training process, several steps are needed to deploy the Pytorch-Trained SNN model to FireFly.
+We first apply batch norm fusion to merge the batch normalization layer with the preceding convolutional layer to reduce computation complexity.
+Then we observe the distribution of the synaptic weights of each layer, calculate the scaling factor and convert the synaptic weights represented in 32-bit floating point numbers to 8-bit signed integers.
+The threshold is also quantized using the scaling factor derived from the weight observations.
 Note that the performance drop of post-training quantization without further retraining or fine-tuning is negligible in SNN because no scaling errors of multiplications are introduced.